 What Is The Investment Limit.

-The minimum investment limit is Rs.500/-, however, there is no maximum limit of
+The minimum investment limit is Rs.500/-, however, there is no maximum

-investment in the scheme.
+investment limit in the scheme.

 What About Redemption.

 These certificates are encashable at par any time after the date of purchase.
 However, no profit is payable if the